Near Seven Valleys in York County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by York County Parks.

 Location.
+39° 50.623′ N, 76° 46.619′ W. Marker is near Seven Valleys, Pennsylvania, in York County.
+Marker is on Glen Rock Road (State Road 616), on the right when traveling south.
+Located along the Heritage Rail Trail County Park.
 Touch for map.
-Located along the Heritage Rail Trail County Park.
 Marker is in this post office area: Seven Valleys PA 17360, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Hanover Junction Vital Crossroads (within shouting distance of this marker); Hanover Junction (within shouting distance of this marker); Birthplace of Commercial Ice Cream Production (approx. 0.8 miles away); St. Paul's (Ziegler's) Lutheran Church (approx. 1.3 miles away); York Iron Company Mine (approx. 1.9 miles away); Glatfelter Station (approx. 2.6 miles away); Honor Roll (approx. 3.9 miles away); Jefferson Public Square (approx. 3.9 miles away).
 Touch for a list and map of all markers in Seven Valleys.